I’ve never been one to do lesson stuff with my kids. We like art – and we have a killer craft closet – but anything else almost always ends in:

-Then, in 2019, the school made its curriculum public for the first time ever under the name “The Wisdom Wonder Project” — marketing it as a way to share its teachers’ wisdom and wonder with the world.
+In 2019, the academy made its curriculum public for the first time ever under the name “The Wisdom Wonder Project” — marketing it as a way to share its wisdom and wonder with the world.
 Isn’t that too cute??
 So far, the curriculum includes preschool, TK and Kindergarten.
 Packages for 1st and 2nd grades will launch this spring.

 Overall, I like that the program is structured just enough to take the stress off me in preparing something but flexible enough for users to pick and choose what lessons – and what types of lessons – work for them.
 I draw a special distinction to types of lessons because I think that was key for us: combining different parts of one packet (literature and nature) and turning that into the magic learning combo for our particular needs meant zero frustrations.

 So, I’d say even if you’re not a homeschool mom (I’m so not) or a teacher (I’m definitely not one of those either), the activities in these packets engage kids with stories, projects, and playtime.
 And they’re worth checking out, especially at the $15 single pack price if you don’t want to commit to a subscription.
 You can buy the lessons for the school year, or to keep kiddos busy on breaks.
 We did our activity during the first week of #socialdistancing.